UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 Finally, working with bunch of blood-thirsty vampires may not be the healthiest career choice for young, warm-blooded, person.

-##### Single skillet vs. composite experience
+##### Staying focused

-Some careers require a single skill set that you are required to master, for example to apply for position of Android app developer I have to have a mastery over few, very well defined skills, any side-tracking from this path may actually hurt my prospects as employers will see me s not focused, or dedicated to my craft.
+Some careers require a single skill set that you are required to master, for example to apply for position of Android app developer I have to have a mastery over few, very well defined skills, any side-tracking from this path may actually hurt my prospects as employers will see me as not focused, or not dedicated to my craft.

-Other, careers such as Consulting Software Manager require a composite of skills that should include programming, architecture, management sometimes even things like automotive engineering, depending on your industry.
+Careers such as Consulting Software Manager require a composite of skills that should include programming, architecture, management, sometimes even things like automotive engineering, depending on the industry you work in.

-Your career goals may dictate what projects to focus on and which to give a pass.
+Your career goals will dictate what projects to focus on and which to give a pass.

 #### Apprenticeship: getting experience